 Ransomware may be an attacker’s last step

-Too many companies find out an attacker has been in their system by getting hit with a ransomware attack, but that may be the attacker’s last step.
-We’ve seen a few situations where the only indication of an intrusion was when the attackers fired off a ransomware attack on their way out of the system.
+Too many companies find out an attacker has been in their system by getting hit with a ransomware attack.
+However, that may be the attacker’s last step.
+We’ve seen a few situations where the only indication of an intrusion is from the attackers firing off a ransomware attack on their way out of the system.

 Real-time security solutions help detect intruders in your systems

 SIEM solutions are not just for large companies.
 ADNET sees a need for SIEM and threat detection solutions in business of all sizes and in every industry.
-With over 60% of cyber-attacks now happening against small and medium sized businesses, it’s only a matter of time before an attack is successful.
+There are over 60% of cyber-attacks happening against small and medium sized businesses.
+It’s only a matter of time before an attack is successful.
 If your business was under attack, wouldn’t you want to know as soon as possible?